Green Pearl Gyokuro 2022

 The essence of gyokuro’s flavour is the specific and unique treatment of the tea plants.
 The perfect section of the garden must be chosen, with the right terroir and varietals.
 The plants are covered by frames, shading them from the sun for three weeks.
 This long shading reduces the sharpness in the leaves and gives gyokuro its famous smooth umami flavour profile.

-Batch #8 was picked on the 20th May, from a special section of the Nakai family’s gardens where the plants are okumidori varietals; possibly the smoothest of Japan’s tea varietals.
+This batch was picked from a special section of the Nakai family’s gardens where the plants are okumidori varietals; possibly the smoothest of Japan’s tea varietals.
+The plants were covered from the sun for 23 days.
 Green tea is made by heating the leaves to stop the enzymes which cause oxidation (browning).
 This batch was quick steamed for 20s, enhancing the umami and bright vegetal profile.

 Pearlescent in the glass, mesmerising on the palate.
-This tea has a glorious precision to the flavour.
-There are notes of edamame, kombu, and green peas.
-The texture is silky smooth, and the umami is exquisite and long.
+There are legume notes of edamame and green peas.
+The texture is silky smooth and thick, with a long and dense umami finish.
+This is an excellent gyokuro.
 To bring out the fullness of the umami, infuse the authentic way at 40˚C. This is easy to do.
 40˚C is just above body temperature.
 As a tip, a fine gyokuro will have a creamy-green, opaque appearance in the glass.

 6g per 150ml at 40˚C for 3 mins